Uppies and Downies

 Uppies and Downies is a version of Hand Ba game, with roots in even earlier games, played in Workington, West Cumbria, England.
 The modern tradition began some time in the latter half of the 19th century, with the match played annually at Easter to raise money for local charities.

 The game

-The object of the game is to "hail the ball" (throw it up in the air three times) at the opposing team's goal.
+The object of the game is to "hail the ball" (throw it up in the air three times) at the team's goal.
 The Downies' goal is a capstan on the Prince of Wales' dock, while the Uppies' is the gates of Workington Hall Parklands.

 There are no other ostensible rules of play and the game is primarily a rough and tumble scrum interspersed with break-away sprints by members of one team or the other, with some similarities to rugby.
 Some players from outside Workington take part, especially fellow West Cumbrians from Whitehaven and Maryport, resulting in about a thousand players on each team.